ausgerechnet/cwb-ccc/README.md

 In **CWB terms**, subcorpora are _named query results_ (NQRs), which consist of the corpus positions of match and matchend (and optional anchor points called _anchor_ and _keyword_).
 If you give a `name` when using `corpus.query()` or `corpus.query_s_att()`, the respective matches of the dump will also be available as NQRs in CQP.

-This way you can run queries on NQRs in CQP.
+This way you can run queries on NQRs in CQP (a.k.a. *subqueries*).
 Compare e.g. the frequency breakdown for a query on the whole corpus

 <details>
 <summary><code>corpus.query('[lemma="sagen"]').breakdown()</code></summary>